History of Claremont-Mudd-Scripps Athletics

 The men’s program has now won 222 SCIAC titles and the women’s program has won 139 SCIAC titles, both the most among SCIAC programs.
 The combined total of 361 is over 100 more than the closest rival in the league.

-The SCIAC All-Sports Competition began in 1972–73.
-This competition awards points to programs based on the finish of each sport in the SCIAC standings.
-In the 45 years of the competition the CMS men’s program has won the award 40 times.
+The SCIAC all-sports competition began in 1972–73, which awards points to programs based on the finish of each sport in the SCIAC standings.
+In the 47 years of the competition the CMS men’s program has won the award 42 times.
 With the addition of the women’s sports in 1976–77, the competition was expanded to include a women’s award as well as an overall award.
-The CMS women’s program has won 22 All-Sports Trophies including 20 of the last 30.
-Claremont-Mudd-Scripps has won the combined All-Sports Trophy 29 times with victories in 28 of the last 32 years.
-2016–17 was another successful year for CMS as 14 sports won SCIAC titles.
+The CMS women’s program has won 26 All-Sports Trophies including 24 of the last 29.
+Claremont-Mudd-Scripps has won the combined All-Sports Trophy 32 times with victories in 31 of the last 36 years.

 In 1995–96 the National Association of Collegiate Directors of Athletics began their Directors’ Cup Competition for Division III institutions.
-This competition is similar to the SCIAC All-Sports competition except that points are earned based on national rather than conference results and there are over 400 eligible programs instead of nine.
-Claremont-Mudd-Scripps has finished among the top 60 programs 20 times with 17 finishes in the top 40, 14 in the top 30, 10 in the top 20, two in the top 10, and most recently a fourth place finish in the 2016-17 season.
-These have been among the best showings by small programs and CMS had the best result by a SCIAC program in 17 of the 22 years.
+This competition is similar to the SCIAC All-Sports competition except that points are earned based on national results, and there are over 400 eligible programs instead of nine.
+Claremont-Mudd-Scripps has finished in the top 20 a total of 13 times, including five in the top 10, and a program-best third place finish for the 2017-18 season.
+The 10th place finish in 2022-23 also marked the tenth season in a row that CMS has placed in the top 15.